 What is Paid-in-Kind (PIK) Interest?

-PIK Interest is a feature of debt that allows the interest expense due to be accrued for a specified number of years, as opposed to being paid in cash in the current period.
+Paid-in-Kind (PIK) Interest is a feature of debt that allows interest expense to be accrued for a set number of years, rather than being paid in cash in the current period.

 In exchange for the deferred payout of the cash interest expense and the borrower retaining the cash for additional time, the debt principal coming due on the date of maturity increases.